Why the Immune System Is the Best Protection Against Infections

 Dendritic cells are the most important in this regard.
 They patrol preferentially in the peripheral regions of the body and occasionally collect pathogenic microbes.
-Once they encounter an antigen they develop dendrites and migrate to the lymph nodes where they present the pathogen or pathogen fragments to lymphocytes.
+Once they've absorbed a pathogen, they develop dendrites and migrate to the lymph nodes where they present the pathogen or fragments of the pathogen to lymphocytes.

-Once a lymphocyte has encountered its antigen, it can start its maturation either:
+Once a lymphocyte has encountered the antigen corresponding to its numerous receptors, it can start its maturation either:

 - in an effector cell aimed at destroying the pathogens